GoogleCloudPlatform/cloud-code-intellij/kubernetes/README.md

 ![specify your repository in run target settings](docs/images/default-image-repo-settings.png)

-You only need to specify the repository.
-Here are some examples:
+Here are examples of how to specify the default image repository for some common registries:

 * Docker Hub: `docker.io/{account}`
 * GCP Container Repository (GCR): `gcr.io/{project_id}`